DicanGuo/myFirstGit/README.md

 # Week 2 Workshop
 This is project for week 2 workshop practice on git & github
-## install node using:
+## install node before use
-'''npm init'''
+The project is a node project
 ## run instructions
 nothing
 ## write a table of weeks for the course, and the course content.